Veterans Resource Center

 Services and programs

 Student Veterans Center--Our Student Veterans Center is staffed at the Downtown Campus, Room E304 (across from the Diversity Center) and at the South Campus.
 Funded through AmeriCorps, the center helps veterans complete applications, explains benefits, and helps veterans search for the perfect program.
-Learn more about the services we offer here: www.bates.ctc.edu/Veterans.

 Child Care Center--Open to students and employees, our childcare center offers affordable care for children ages 1-5 years old, with drop-in care for school-age children.
 Since women veterans are often the primary caregiver for their children, it's important to have a convenient and affordable daycare option available.